cwcon/push/contribute/index.md

   [See the full submission instructions.](/blog/instructions.html).

 * **Submit an article**: Read the [call for papers](/cfp.html).
 It’s the shortest CFP in the world.
-  Have an idea that you’d like before you write?
+  Have an idea that you’d like feedback on before you write?
   [Open a new issue](https://github.com/cwcon/push/issues/new) on GitHub and write `QUERY:` at the beginning of the title.